Google is building the largest warehouse of knowledge in human history – and it’s doing it with your help.

 Why did my web page for the keyword “online marketing” show up at #3, far above other top sites?
 User experience.

 My Beginner’s Guide to Online Marketing provides a great learning experience for users.
-I spent about $40,000 to get the design and content of that page just right.
+I spent about $40,000 to get the design and content of that guide just right.
 That might sound outrageous – but it’s beginning to pay off, in a big way.

 So, what happens if a particular authority site uses unethical tactics to build links?
 I’m referring here to tactics such as link trading, dormant links on forums, link buying, etc. Would Google penalize such a site?